 “What the hell…?”
 I ask out loud in a thin voice, but then I raise it to address whoever might inhabit this place.
 “Hey, is anyone home?
 I’m supposed to live here too!”

-Nobody answers, but focusing my hearing allows me to listen to the singing birds outside.
+Nobody answers.
+Focusing my hearing allows me to listen to the singing birds outside.
 I turn to Ainhoa.

 “I guess I’ve been a lonely bastard ever since I fucked things up with you.”

 Ainhoa averts her gaze and bites her lower lip.